This article is written to share some steps for you to consider when evaluating properties as an investment vehicle in Malaysia.

 The more enlightened you get, you’ll make better, rational choices when building your nest egg for the future.
 All the best in your investment journey!

 About the authors

-Rozanna Rashid is a Licensed Financial Planner (CFP, IFP) that has an MSc in Real Estate Economics & Finance from the London School of Economics & Political Science.
-Her background is in corporate banking and Islamic finance and she can be contacted at firstname.lastname@example.org
+Rozanna Rashid is a Licensed Financial Planner (CFP, IFP) and has an MSc in Real Estate Economics & Finance from the London School of Economics & Political Science.
+She can be contacted at firstname.lastname@example.org

-William Wong is an avid property investor and has a MBA (Finance) from Universiti Putra Malaysia.
-He is also the co-founder of Property Buddy PLT, a company that helps property investors strategise to achieve optimised rental returns via refurbishment for their investment properties.
+William Wong is an avid property investor and has an MBA (Finance) from Universiti Putra Malaysia.
+He is also the co-founder of Property Buddy PLT, a company that helps property investors strategise to achieve optimised rental returns via refurbishment for their investment properties